nazgum/phaser_game_template/README.md

 sudo npm install -g coffee-script
 ````

-Then simply clone this repository
+Then clone this repository

 ````
 git clone git@github.com:nazgum/phaser-game-template.git
 ````

-The main folder you work out of is src/coffee, where all your coffeescript goes to create your game.
+The main folder you work out of is src/coffee.

 ### Go Gulp
 To go to work start `gulp` in your working directory.
 This will start a server on localhost:9000 to work on that autoreloads whenever you make changes.